kennypavan/Gonionemus-vertens-Venom-Analysis/README.md

-# Gonionemus vertens Venom Analysis
+# Gonionemus vertens
+Venomics and transcriptome analysis pipeline and corresponding data.